AndreiVladescu/Referential-distance-measurement/README.md

 # Detection Mode
 The camera firstly detects the objects of interest, blue and green balls, for which I have trained them using the YOLO v8 algorithm.
 ![Measured Objects](measured%20objects.png "Measured objects")

+After the coordinates of the objects are collected, the computer than calculates the distance relative from one ball to the other.
+The radar is synchronised with it, using another platform, e.g. Raspberry Pi, hosting a socket server.
+The python client and C socket server then transfer the data from the Radar to the client.